 With both traditional reverse mortgages and HECM for Purchase, the loan balance continues to increase over time.
 However, the balance cannot exceed the value of the home.
 With the purchase program, the borrower or heirs can receive funds from the equity remaining when the balance of the new mortgage is repaid.
 However, in many cases, there is only a small amount of equity remaining in the home at the end of the process.

 The age of the youngest borrower (or non-borrowing spouse), the appraisal value of the property, the mortgage insurance premiums, and the current interest rate determines the total allowable amount.

 Up-front costs can vary considerably from lender to lender.
-Search the best rates by getting free reverse mortgage offers at LendingTree.
+Search the best rates by getting free offers from top lenders at LendingTree.

-- The initial reverse mortgage was obtained when the lending limit was capped considerably below today's limits
+- The initial reverse loan was obtained when the lending limit was capped considerably below today's limits

 - Home value has increased substantially